1887

 Although ketamine elimination depends heavily on renal function in cats, a full recovery still occurs, albeit more slowly, in cats with renal disease or urinary tract obstruction.
 However, low doses should be used in such cases.

-: Although not authorized for this use, 2–3 mg/kg i.m. or s.c. will provide sedation in cats lasting 10–15 minutes.
+Although not authorized for this use, 2–3 mg/kg i.m. or s.c. provides sedation lasting 10–15 minutes in cats.
 Alfaxalone can be combined with an opioid and/or midazolam to improve sedation.

-• Careful handling and restraint to achieve injection of sedative is preferred, but a crush cage is useful for restraining fearful aggressive cats.
+• Careful handling and restraint to achieve injection of sedative is preferred, but a crush cage may be useful for restraining feral cats.
+Most fearful cats can be injected i.m. by putting them in a top-opening cat carrier and covering most of the body and head with a towel.
 If injection of sedatives proves impossible, anaesthesia can be induced using a large induction chamber into which volatile anaesthetic agents can be delivered via an anaesthetic machine.
-Most of the aforementioned combinations will have a profound sparing effect on i.v. and inhalational anaesthetics should a general anaesthetic be required after sedation.
-This is particularly true of combinations containing alpha-2 agonists.

 • The high body surface area:volume of cats results in rapid heat loss compared with dogs.
 Attention to thermoregulation must be diligent.